Stage presentation is always fun, as you will be showcasing your talent in front of the audience who are there to listen to you.

-- Make sure you take your presentation in different format.
+- Make sure you take your presentation in the different format.
 Keep it on your Email, in a pen-drive or on your Dropbox.
-This will ensure that you don’t have to face lots of technical glitch just before the presentation.
+This will ensure that you don’t have to face lots of technical glitches just before the presentation.

 - Make sure you carry a glass of water if your presentation is too long.
-This will help you to take care of dryness in mouth, when giving a long presentation.
+This will help you to take care of dryness in the mouth when giving a long presentation.

 - Start your presentation with questions, and ensure that you keep engaging with your audience, throughout the presentation.
 I usually do that by asking questions to the group, or to the individuals.

-- Make sure to tell people that you will giving time for questions, this will ensure that you are not interrupted in the middle of your presentation.
+- Make sure to tell people that you will give time for questions, this will ensure that you are not interrupted in the middle of your presentation.

-- While giving presentation, stay confident and stay focused on the topic.
+- While giving a presentation, stay confident and stay focused on the topic.
 Carry a paper with yourself, and outline the important words in order, to ensure you don’t get carried away.
-This actually happened to me when giving my first presentation, when I ended talking about advance topic while explaining things.
-In my case it was LSI keywords.
+This happened to me when giving my first presentation, when I ended talking about the advanced topic.

-- Don’t stand behind the presenter table, and rather come out in-front and use your body language to add more emotions to your presentation.
-Maintain a perfect balance when you do this.
+- Don’t stand behind the presenter table as it shows less confidence.
+You can Come out in front and use your body language to add more emotions to your presentation.
+Maintain a good body posture when you do this.

-- Listen carefully, when somebody is asking question.
+- Listen carefully, when somebody is asking the question.
 Take your time and answer questions effectively.
-If you think the question is out of the context or will take too much time to explain, tell the person to meet you after the presentation for detailed answer.
+A good practice is to repeat the question to all before your starts explaining and move few steps towards to the person who asked questions.
+If you think the question is out of the context or will take too much time to explain, tell the person to meet you after the presentation for the detailed answer.

 - Don’t say words like Sorry, umm.. or any other stop words.
 Take a break and speak slowly.
 Say sorry, when you made a blunder, and usually people understand the fear of stage fright, and will excuse you with a smile.